colinslavin/market-stress-vs-macro/README.md

 - All regime boundaries fixed ex ante

 ## Evaluation Framework
 No performance metrics (Sharpe, CAGR) are used.
 Performance metrics are intentionally excluded to avoid conflating stress detection quality with portfolio construction choices.
+Data choices are intentionally conservative and minimal.
+Indicators are selected to represent stress mechanisms rather than to maximize predictive power.
 ### Timing & detection
 - Stress onset → signal trigger latency
 - Signal trigger → drawdown trough